palewire/first-django-admin/docs/index.rst

 .. image:: /_static/hello-django.jpg

 Congratulations.
-You've installed Django and got a blank site started up and working.
+You've installed Django and have a blank site started up and running.
 Now the real work begins.

 Act 2: Hello models
 -------------------